 In the case of failure of HackerRank, the 2016 HCPC Rules will be in effect.
 Check those out here: https://acm.org.uiowa.edu/article/hcpc-rules

-First, second, and third places will be awarded to the teams of each division.
+Trophies and prizes will be award to the winners of the first-, second-, and third-place teams of each division.